/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 You may run this tutorial on a custom setup also, but keep in mind that names and URLs may be different, as well as the capabilities configured in the profiles.

-We will also need the client credentials client from the Client Credentials Tutorial
+You also need the client from the Client Credentials Tutorial.

 Overview

-Non templatized DCR allows the registrating client to define all parameters of the new client.
-In contrast to Templatized DCR where the client instantiates a clone of a pre-defined template in Curity.
+Non-templatized DCR allows a registering client to define all parameters of the new client, in contrast to Templatized DCR where the client instantiates a clone of a pre-defined template in the Curity Identity Server.

 Setup in Curity